vivliostyle/docs.vivliostyle.org/user-guide.md

 the **CSS Details** box.
 You can add your own CSS code to it.
 In this example, page header and footer are added.

-## Save and Print as PDF
+## Print / Save as PDF

-Utilizing your browser’s print/save functionality, you can convert rendered document into PDF.
+Utilizing your browser’s print / save as PDF functionality, you can convert rendered document into PDF.

 For example, to save as PDF with
 Google Chrome, select Print from menu, set Destination to “Save as PDF”, check